By Dana Kim, Crypto Markets Analyst

 The trend toward real-world assessment methods is not just a passing phase; it’s reshaping the future of tech recruitment in tangible ways.
 Here are key trends to watch:

-Increased focus on diversity: Companies that embrace skill-based hiring have witnessed a 30% increase in diversity in their tech teams, according to the 2023 Diversity in Tech Report.
-As firms realign their recruitment approaches, expect more emphasis on fostering diverse teams, which not only enhances creativity but brings a wider array of experiences and perspectives into the workplace.
+- Increased focus on diversity: Companies that embrace skill-based hiring have witnessed a 30% increase in diversity in their tech teams, according to the 2023 Diversity in Tech Report.
+As firms realign their recruitment approaches, expect more emphasis on fostering diverse teams, which not only enhances creativity but brings a wider array of experiences and perspectives into tech.

 FAQ